techstop/techstop/content/post/manipulate-text-in-files-with-sed.md

 Sed is an extensive and powerful text stream editor and we only scratched the surface on what it can do.
 If you'd like to learn more about sed, have a look at the manual.
 Just run this command in terminal.

 {{< highlight bash >}}man sed{{< /highlight >}}

+For more sed commands, check out my other [sed tutorial](https://techstop.github.io/delete-lines-strings-between-two-patterns-sed/).